 (iii) how much of the solution will be delivered as standard to meet your requirements in a fit-for-purpose manner and,

-(iv) and how much will require added development at extra cost.
+(iv) how much will require added development at extra cost.

 Pre-contractual due diligence: crystal clarity from the outset

 Your pre-contractual due diligence should start long before any supplier meetings.
-To ensure that the right questions are asked, the right solutions sought and assumptions banished from the procurement process, a thorough review of the needs (including properly quantified outcomes and objectives) of the organisation and the ways in which the services and/or projects/technologies may satisfy them, must be undertaken.
+To ensure that the right questions are asked, the right solutions sought and assumptions banished from the procurement process, you must undertake a thorough review of the organisation’s needs (including properly quantified outcomes and objectives) and the ways in which the services and/or projects/technologies may satisfy them.

-Such a review may be carried out in-house, or by an independent third party, who are experienced at delving into the detail of structuring suitably appropriate due diligence exercises.
+Such a review may be carried out in-house, or by an independent third party with experienced at delving into the detail of structuring suitably appropriate due diligence exercises.
 This is no small undertaking and should be afforded the time, manpower and budget required to gain as accurate a picture as possible to move forward with.

 Just as you would expect to pay for an architect to establish a fit-for-purpose design for your home extension within your budget, you should also expect to pay for the expertise of an experienced systems architect when looking for the most appropriate technology solution for your business needs.

 Unfortunately, evidence suggests that neither clients nor suppliers invest nearly enough in their pre-contract due diligence process.
 This is likely to lead to a greater chance of misunderstandings.
-This is due to the level of assumption which has inevitably taken place at the outset, and sometimes continued on an on-going basis.
-In fact, it seems to be all too often the case that substantive due diligence is not conducted until after contracts have been signed – at which point parties have usually already entered into a long-term contract, which in turn, often means they start to enter into damage limitation mode, as they perceive they are locked into their relationship and have to make the most of it, often for a very long time.
+This is due to the inevitable level of assumption which has taken place at the outset, and sometimes continued on an on-going basis.
+In fact, all too often, it seems to be the case that substantive due diligence is not conducted until after contracts have been signed.
+At this point, parties have usually already entered into a long-term contract, which in turn, often means they start to enter into damage limitation mode, as they perceive they are locked into their relationship and have to make the most of it (often for a very long time).

 The question of governance